Kieran Tierney: International career

 Tierney played for Scotland at Scotland U18 and Scotland U19 levels.
 He had also considered playing for the Ellan Vannin team that represents the Isle of Man when the ConIFA World Cup competition was being held.

 Tierney received his first call-up to the senior Scotland squad on 10 March 2016 for a friendly against Denmark.
 Tierney played for the first half of the match, which Scotland won 1–0 at Hampden Park; he was replaced at the break by his Celtic teammate Charlie Mulgrew.

-Due to his greater versatility compared to fellow left-back Andrew Robertson, Tierney was deployed at right-back in Scotland's matches against Slovenia, Lithuania and Slovakia, and on the left of a three-man defence in the fixture at home to England during World Cup qualifiers in 2017.
+Due to his greater versatility compared to fellow left-back Andy Robertson, Tierney was deployed at right back in Scotland's matches against Slovenia, Lithuania and Slovakia, and on the left of a three-man defence in the fixture at home to England during World Cup qualifiers in 2017.

 Tierney was selected as Scotland captain for a friendly match against the Netherlands in November 2017, where he played as a central defender in a 1–0 defeat.

 In October 2018, Tierney scored a decisive own goal in a 2–1 loss to Israel in a UEFA Nations League fixture.
 Speaking after the game, Robertson said that both he and Tierney were being played out of position in the 3–5–2 system adopted by Alex McLeish to accommodate both players.

 In November 2019, Tierney withdrew from the Scotland squad ahead of their UEFA Euro 2020 qualifiers against Cyprus and Kazakhstan due to a hip injury.
 In October 2020, he was required to pull out of the squad for a Euro 2020 play-off semi-final against Israel after being in close contact with Stuart Armstrong, who had tested positive for COVID-19.
 It was later confirmed by Armstrong, Tierney and Ryan Christie that they had been playing video games in the same room.

 Tierney provided three assists in a 4–0 win against the Faroe Islands on 31 March 2021, despite playing from a central defensive position.
 He then played in two of Scotland's matches at the delayed UEFA Euro 2020 finals in June 2021, as he missed the opening match with Czech Republic due to injury.

 Tierney scored his first goal for Scotland on 24 March 2022, in a friendly against Poland at Hampden.
 Soon afterwards he suffered a training ground injury that kept him out of action for the rest of the 2021–22 season.
 This caused him to miss a World Cup playoff against Ukraine in June, which Scotland lost 3–1.